jyoo980/upass-automator/README.md

 # upass-automator

-I wrote this script because I got tired of persuading the bus drive that I am a university student every time I forgot to renew my UPASS.
+I wrote this script because I got tired of persuading the bus driver that I am a university student every time I forgot to renew my UPASS.
 Here's what you need:

 ## Make sure you have the dependencies
 1. Download Selenium: `sudo pip install -U selenium`